mojeee/LEM/README.md

 Notes
 --------------------------
+* A new user should read 'InstructionToRun.txt' carefully.
 * Data will be captured in specific time, find more information in 'K6_LEM.py' and EMBER website.
        [EMBER Repository](http://speth.github.io/ember-doc/sphinx/html/index.html "EMBER Repository")
-* This function jus uses the chemistry input of the EMBER code and don't use any function in EMBER
+* This function jus uses the chemistry input of the EMBER code and don't use any function in EMBER.
-* To reduce the time it is necessary to developed the code independent from EMBER and to be written parallel
+* To reduce the time it is necessary to develop the code independent from EMBER and to be written parallel.
-* For a problem with 3850 nodes and 18 species on a normal computer systems, it will take almost 2 days to get output.
+* For a problem with 3850 nodes and 18 species on a normal computer system, it will take almost 2 days to get output.

 Mojtaba Amini.
 January 2021.